 The ASE booklet The Language of Measurement (Campbell 2010) provides information on these and other terms along with examples of their use.
-In particular please note that Reliability will no longer be used.
-As the authors of the booklet say:
+In particular please not that Reliability will no longer be used.
+As the authors of the booklet said: